50 Best Steakhouses in the U.S., Ranked

 Located in the Capitol Park Loft building, built in 1912, this steakhouse perfectly blends history with its contemporary restaurant concept.

 Menu highlights: Steak isn't the only thing on the menu.
-In fact, Rosewood's fried chicken has earned rave reviews in recent years.
+In fact, III Fork's lobster tail has earned it rave reviews.

 41. Jeff Ruby's Precinct